 Shelton-based attorney Carmina (Tessitore) Hirsch is one of Connecticut’s top family and divorce lawyers.
 She is recognized by her peers and clients in the complex areas of divorce and family law.
 She is a featured author in A Practical Guide to Divorce in Connecticut (updated edition released in 2018) and has been published in Connecticut Lawyer Magazine.
 Carmina has helped scores of Connecticut residents navigate one of life’s most difficult challenges.

 Your choice of a divorce attorney is an important one.
 Carmina’s compelling style in the courtroom makes her a fierce advocate for her clients, but she is equally effective in pursuing her clients’ interests in negotiating a settlement.

 Justice in a family court setting is not about punishing a wayward spouse for infidelity or about paying back an emotionally abusive spouse in kind.
 In divorce court, it’s all about what’s fair and equitable given all the facts and circumstances of your case, and most importantly what’s in the best interests of the minor children.
 Even though this sounds simple, unraveling the respective contributions of each partner to the family’s financial standing is often a deeply contentious subject.
 By the same token, it may be extremely difficult for parents to agree on legal custody or physical custody and parenting access time, necessitating a custody evaluation.

-Going into the courtroom, or a divorce mediation setting, unrepresented could have repercussions that echo through the rest of your life.
+Going into the courtroom, or a divorce mediation setting, unrepresented and unprepared could have repercussions that echo throughout the rest of your life.
 Do the right thing for yourself and your family!
 Hire an attorney who will advocate for your rights.
-Contact Carmina today to schedule your free consultation.
+Contact Carmina today to schedule your consultation.